kozikow/mouseless/README.md

 I recommend application slate to manage your windows.
 It allows me to focus on application by shortcut, resize windows, move windows between monitors and switch focus between opened windows.
 Here is good intro: http://thume.ca/howto/2012/11/19/using-slate/ .
-My .slate is pretty minimalistic comparing to some people settings: https://github.com/kozikow/dotfiles/blob/master/.slate .
+My .slate is still pretty poor, I even didn't convert yet to .js format: https://github.com/kozikow/dotfiles/blob/master/.slate .
-You can even program it in Javascript: https://github.com/jigish/slate/wiki/JavaScript-Configs .
+You can program it in Javascript: https://github.com/jigish/slate/wiki/JavaScript-Configs .

 Useful system wide shortcuts and settings:
 ------------------------------------------
 * http://guides.macrumors.com/Keyboard_shortcuts
 * When in ANY mac application you can press "cmd+shift+?" to search through all menu items available in that app.
-* Some people don't know that you can change any MAC application shortcut by going to Preferences->Keyboard->Keyboard Shortucts->Application Shortcuts.
+* Some people don't know that you can change any Cocoa application shortcuts by going to Preferences->Keyboard->Keyboard Shortucts->Application Shortcuts.
-Good thing to do is to remap "go to next tab/chat/whatever" to same shortcut, since applications tend to have different one.
+I recommend to remap "go to next tab/chat/whatever" to same shortcut, since applications tend to have different one.
+Cmd+Alt+arrows was the only one that wasn't conflicting and worked in all apps.
 * Ctrl+f2 shortcut changes focus to menu bar, so you can navigate it with arrows.
 For some reason sharted working for me only after I remapped it to different binding.
 * Turn full keyboard access on by going to Keyboard->Keyboard Shortcuts->All Controls.
 Then you would be able to control any mac application prompt using your keyboard.
 Space to cycle between options, space to choose highlighted option, enter to choose default option.